dujanhung/evtsbx-api-doc/enum/block_type.md

 only the light beam is paintable, not the body.

 >[!IMPORTANT]
->this block can't be painted with `es.MultiBlock.Paint()` . only player could paint it.
+>the light beam can't be painted with `es.MultiBlock.Paint()` . only player could paint it.

 ___